-Users of specified Group I herbicides are required to:
+Users of Group I herbicides in prescribed businesses and in prescribed areas of SA are required to:

 - Keep accurate and complete records for a minimum of 2 years.
-The user must provide a copy of the spray records to the property manager/owner or business if not the same person (contract sprayers).
+The user must provide a copy of the spray records to the property manager/owner or business if not the same person.

 Group I herbicide labels may include a drift warning such as: